fitch/api-reference/README.md

 `curl -X GET https://houm.herokuapp.com/site/yoursecretsitekey/light`

-The response is something similar to:
+The response is similar to:

 ```
 [